aws-cloudformation/aws-cloudformation-templates/community/custom_resources/python_custom_resource_helper/README.md

 def create(event, context):
     """
-    Place your code to handle Create events here
+    Place your code to handle Create events here.

+    To return a failure to CloudFormation simply raise an exception, the exception message will be sent to CloudFormation Events.
     """
     physical_resource_id = 'myResourceId'
     response_data = {}